 - cilantro (a.k.a. coriander, use fresh) chopped; include some chopped stems as well!

 - Thai basil (leave whole and tear over the curry immediately before eating)

 - Stab the acorn squash several times with a paring knife and microwave 6–7 minutes until tender enough to cut and chop (stop microwaving if you hear squealing sounds).
 Scoop the seeds and stringy "guts" out of the squash and discard.
 Then, scoop the squash flesh out of the skin.
 Chop into bite-size pieces.

 - Saute the onion and carrot in a wok with peanut (or vegetable) oil over medium-high heat until beginning to soften, about 5 minutes.
 Add the garlic, lemongrass, and ginger; continue to saute for 1 minute.

 - Scoop the vegetables to the sides of the wok and add the curry paste.
 Let fry gently until aromatic, about 1 minute, then add the coconut milk.
 Stir in the garbanzo beans, cubed squash, and kaffir leaves.
 Simmer gently, covered, for 20 minutes, stirring occasionally.

 - Sprinkle coriander, scallions, and jalapeños (if using) over the top of the curry.
 Serve with basmati (or your favorite) rice, garnished with lime wedges and a sprig of Thai basil.

 - NOTE: I have already significantly reduced the amount of oil used in this recipe.
-However, If you are cooking oil-free, use 1/4 cup of vegetable broth in place of the oil.
-Add water as needed, 1 tbsp at a time, until the vegetables have softened.
+However, If you are cooking oil-free, use ¼ cup of vegetable broth in place of the oil.
+Add water as needed, 1 tablespoon at a time, until the vegetables have softened.